patarapolw/nuxt-blog-template/README.md

 > A working version is at <https://www.polv.cc>

-A working-in-progress to make it suitable for sharing, as well as separate contents from design / template.

 ## Environment variables

 You can make your contents secret using Gitlab [access token](https://docs.gitlab.com/ee/user/project/deploy_tokens/), and put them in `.env` as well as on your hosting platform (e.g. Netlify)